jacklul/asuswrt-scripts/README.md

 > On **2025-09-05** this project went through an overhaul to make the installation and usage easier!
 > New main script can migrate the old scripts but starting fresh is recommended!

-Most of the scripts were tested on **RT-AX58U v2** running official firmware - there is no guarantee that everything will work on older routers or firmware.
+Most of the scripts were tested on **RT-AX58U v2** running recent official firmware - I give no guarantee that everything will work on other routers.
 Some informations were pulled from **GPL_RT-AX58U_3.0.0.4.388.22525** sources as well as [RMerl/asuswrt-merlin.ng](https://github.com/RMerl/asuswrt-merlin.ng) repository.

 **A lot of scripts here are based on resources from [SNBForums](https://www.snbforums.com), [asuswrt-merlin.ng wiki](https://github.com/RMerl/asuswrt-merlin.ng/wiki) or other sources.
 Scripts that are based on existing resource have the original linked in the header.**